 Don’t be deterred by the name!
 The social element is a major part of each visit as it enables members to meet others outside of their chosen, more formal group activities.
 Whilst observing the cultural aspects of the places we visit, we also have fun.
-New friends are made whilst we are away and for many of our members who are on their own there is security in being with like-minded people who are also a part of the same organisation.
+New friends are made while we are away and for those of our members who are on their own there is security in being with like-minded people who are also part of the same organisation.
 Our only space restrictions are the number of seats on the coach or the allocation of rooms in the hotel.
 All U3A members are welcome.
 For further information, see the Events page for visits currently on offer or contact the Cultural Group Leader.
 Alternatively meet the Group Leader at the next Wrekin U3A general meeting in the committee room at Shifnal Village Hall.

 Click on a picture below to see it full-size with more details.

 |* Members @ Stirling Castle||* View from hotel - The Duke of Gordon @ Kingussie|

 On the morning of Thursday 7th November we set off on a three day visit to Norfolk, the focus of which was an evening performance of the Thursford Christmas Spectacular.